grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-slack.md

 1. Use a [Webhook URL](https://api.slack.com/messaging/webhooks)
 Webhooks is the simpler way to post messages into Slack.
 Slack automatically creates a bot user with all the necessary permissions to post messages to one particular channel of your choice.
 {{< admonition type="note" >}}
-Grafana Alerting only allows one Slack channel per Contact point.
+Grafana Alerting only allows one Slack channel per contact point.
 {{< /admonition >}}